Dynamics and Shocks from H$\alpha$ Emission of Nearby Galaxy Mergers: Observations

 We used three different catalogs to find the merger systems that match our requirements.
 Our targets are chosen from the catalog of isolated pairs of galaxies in the northern hemisphere \citep{1985BICDS..29...87K}, the Arp atlas of peculiar galaxies \citep{1966ApJS...14....1A}, and the \textit{Galaxy Zoo} morphological classification catalog \citep{Lintott:2010gb}.
 In the \textit{Galaxy Zoo} catalog, we visually inspected galaxies with merger probability $>$0.5 and selected proper candidates.

-Targets are selected to have a field of view (FoV) similar to that of SparsePak science grid (72''$\times$71.3'').
+Targets are selected to have an angular size that matches the Field of View (FoV) of SparsePak science grid (72''$\times$71.3'').
 Most of the observed systems and their tidal tails fit in two SparsePak pointings, one for each galaxy.
 Some smaller systems fit in one pointing, and some larger ones require three or four pointings.
 All of the systems analyzed in this work are shown in Figure \ref{fig:obssys:collage} along with the SparsePak grid pointings.
 Table \ref{tab:obssys:date} shows the sky position of the targets, observation date, redshift, number of SparsePak pointings, and exposure time on each pointing.